Teaching & Learning

 'Protein-Protein Interaction to protein-interactome: Network approach' in National symposium cum workshop on 'Biomolecular Recognition and Dynamics' held at Banasthali University (11-13 January, 2019).

-'RNA-seq Data analysis for transcriptome profiling' in 'Short term course on Next generation sequencing data analysis' held at MNIT-Allahabad (17-23 December, 2018).
+'RNA-seq Data analysis for transcriptome profiling' in 'Short term course on Next generation sequencing data analysis' held at MNNIT-Allahabad (17-23 December, 2018).

 'Stem Cell and its importance in drug designing' in Hands on workshop on ‘’stem cell biology techniques’’ at University of Allahabad (1-8 September, 2016).

-'Role of Transcriptomics in Crop improvement' in National workshop on 'Genomics for Crop Improvement' held at MNIT-Allahabad (23-29 December, 2015).
+'Role of Transcriptomics in Crop improvement' in National workshop on 'Genomics for Crop Improvement' held at MNNIT-Allahabad (23-29 December, 2015).

 'Tools for microarray data analysis' in National workshop on 'In-silico Genome and Proteome analysis' held at the Centre of Bioinformatics, Banasthali University (8-10 March, 2014).